stampedethegoat/flare-snippet/README.md

 ### Usage
 Run `git clone git@github.com:stampedethegoat/flare-snippet.git`
 Then run the `unzipper.sh` script with the 1st argument as your zipped file.
-For example: `unzipper.sh abc.zip` and you will see it work
+For example: `./unzipper.sh abc.zip` and you will see it work

 ### Version Control